-Alternatives 2 - 4 would require a system and protocol to be developed and implemented to handle the transfer of shares.
-Alternative 2 would require the account holder to maintain a valid for-hire permit to keep the shares.
-This restriction would contribute to maintaining IFQ shares in the hands of for-hire fishermen.
-The moratorium restricts the number of for-hire permits in the Gulf, and these permits can only be obtained from current participants.
-Thus the number of potential IFQ accounts would be limited to the number of permits if Alternative 2 is selected, but may increase if Alternatives 3 or 4 are selected, as past accounts could maintain their shares without holding a permit.
+Alternatives 2 and 3 would require a system and protocol to be developed and implemented to handle the transfer of shares.
+Alternative 2 would require the account holder to maintain a valid for-hire permit to receive the shares.
+This restriction would contribute to maintaining IFQ shares in the hands of for-hire operators.
+The moratorium restricts the number of for-hire permits in the Gulf, and these permits can only be obtained from current for-hire permit holders.
+Thus the number of potential IFQ accounts would be limited to the number of permits if Alternative 2 is selected, but may increase if Alternative 3 is selected, as account holders could maintain their shares after transferring a permit.
+The new permit holder would create a new account, thereby allowing the number of IFQ accounts to be greater than the number of for-hire permits.